woflydev/odyssey_cnn/README.md

 # About Us (2025 Update)

-The Odyssey Robotics brand and team has been retired.
+The Odyssey Robotics brand and team has been retired, but most of our members are continuing as [Theseus Robotics](https://theseusrobotics.org).
 Our old website can still be accessed [here](https://aboutodyssey.web.app).
 Visit [our new website](https://theseusrobotics.org) to learn more about us and the team.

 # About Odyssey Robotics